Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 We have different tools to identify security threats for our running applications.

+- Application Insights presents log and traffic information making it possible to detect different types of attacks
+-  X
+-  y

 ### Monitor phase

 During the monitor phase, the team follows up on how the different solutions are working and identifying improvements and changes.